-A complaint will usually be considered as 'out-of-time' if it is raised more than 3 months (except in exceptional circumstances) after the matter is known to the complainant.
+A complaint will usually be considered as 'out-of-time' if it is raised more than 3 months after the matter is known to the complainant.
 Anonymous complaints will not be investigated, except for exceptional reasons - such as child protection issues.